Olex2/Olex2Manual/commands/sort.md

 >A [m] [l] [p] [h] [z] [n] [s] atoms
 [s] [h] [m] moiety

->B The sorting of atoms in the atom list is very powerful, but also quite complex.
+>B The sorting of atoms in the atom list is very powerful but also quite complex.

 >C -m: atomic weight
 -z: atomic number